Germany national football team: Berti Vogts years (1990–1998)

 In February 1990, three months after the fall of the Berlin Wall, East Germany and West Germany were drawn together in UEFA Euro 1992 qualifying.
 In November 1990, the East German association Deutscher Fußball-Verband integrated into the DFB, by which time the East Germany team had ceased operations, playing its last match on 12 September 1990.
 The unified Germany national team completed the European Championship qualifying group.
 The East German 1990–91 league continued, with a restructuring of German leagues in 1991–92.
 The first game with a unified Germany national team was against Switzerland on 19 December 1990.

 After the 1990 World Cup, assistant Berti Vogts took over as the national team coach from the retiring Beckenbauer.
 In Euro 1992, Germany reached the final, but lost 0–2 to underdogs Denmark.

 In the 1994 World Cup, they were upset 1–2 in the quarterfinals by Bulgaria.
+As Germany played its first World Cup as a reunified nation, only one former East German player, Matthias Sammer, was included on the roster.
+Sammer played a significant role, featuring in four out of Germany's five matches.
+The tournament marked a significant shift in East German representation at the World Cup, with few East German-born players being rostered for subsequent tournaments.
+Some researchers tie this to the excess of restrictions regarding football in the German Democratic Republic.
+The East German national team only featured in one World Cup, famously beating hosts West Germany 1-0 during the group stage in 1974.
+The unification of the West and East German football leagues had also led to a decline in East German Clubs, as they could no longer rely on government funding to subsidize their expenditures.
+In the 1994/95 Bundesliga season, Dynamo Dresden was the only East German club in the league, and was relegated at the end of the season.

 Reunified Germany won its first major international title at Euro 1996, becoming European champions for the third time.
 They defeated hosts England in the semi-finals, and the Czech Republic 2–1 in the final on a golden goal in extra time.

 However, in the 1998 World Cup, Germany were eliminated in the quarter-finals after a 0–3 defeat to Croatia, with all goals being scored after defender Christian Wörns received a straight red card.
 Vogts stepped down afterwards and was replaced by Erich Ribbeck.